 nationwide with two geomorphologists of complementary expertise on staff

 (Pazzaglia and Evenson); Peter Zeitler and Bruce Idelman (research

-have brought a new He/U-Th thermochronology lab on line dedicated
+staff) have brought a new He/U-Th thermochronology lab on line dedicated

-to

-near-term exhumation of orogens; the ecology group has
+to understanding near-term exhumation of orogens; the ecology group has

 (Peters) has an active research programs in watershed-scale aqueous